 Selection for the National Show is to be undertaken by a Judging Panel nominated by the NZBA committee.

 There is no limit on the number of bonsai, including Shohin, which any one entrant can submit for selection.

 A maximum of three bonsai will be accepted per entrant for the Show, including native trees.
 (Note a group planting or shohin display is counted as one entry).

 Bonsai submitted for the National Show must have been owned by the person submitting for a minimum of two years at the time of the show.

 All bonsai need to be shown with stands and associated accent plants, figurines or stones.
 It is the responsibility of the owner or his/her nominated representative to set up and look after their bonsai.

 Once an entry has been selected substitution of an alternative tree is not permitted.
 The Judging Panel may at its discretion approve a fourth tree from an applicant but only three will be permitted to be displayed.
 The applicant must designate at least one month in advance of the National Show which three trees are to be entered.
-The exception to this rule is for Shohin where one tree in the group of three may be substituted with notification of this at least one month in advance of the National Show.
+The exception to this rule is for Shohin where one tree in the group may be substituted with notification of this at least one month in advance of the National Show.

 The Master Demonstrator at the convention will judge the National Show.
 There may additional judges for other awards, such as from BCI or WBFF.